 Sex Trafficking Perspectives

-Ani Kalayjian gives a presentation on Sex & Trafficking Perspectives from the United Nations as well as interventions.
+Ani Kalayjian gives a presentation on Sex & Trafficking Perspectives from the UN.

 Education for the Empowerment of Women